 This is most likely the way you were taught if you attended a traditional public or private school.
 This approach uses textbooks, workbooks/sheets, quizzes and tests, and teacher’s manuals to methodically master individual subject content.

-Pros: Easy to follow and implement, follows a standard scope and sequence, incorporates periodic quizzes and tests to evaluate comprehension and mastery, can foster independent learning, is relatively easy to administrate for the homeschooling mother who has a wide age and grade range of students.
+- Relatively easy to administrate for the homeschooling mother who has a wide age and grade range of students

 A classical approach focuses on the progression of a student’s natural development through three distinct stages known as the trivium: grammar, dialectic, and rhetoric.